Shivamsingh-c17/Podmatic/README.md

 We learnt several skills that included things from website development, web3, blockchain, crypto, NFTs, talking to people for gathering feedback, making the product a good market-fit, etc.

 ## Built With
+- Amazon-web-services
+- Filecoin
-- amazon-web-services
+- React
-- filecoin
+- Bootstrap
-- html5
+- Infura
-- ipfs
+- IPFS
-- polygon
+- Polygon
-- streamchat
+- Streamchat
-- vercel
+- Vercel

 ## Tech Used